silverbulletmd/silverbullet-graphview/README.md

 ## For offline development

-To ease development of the visual part, the offline folder contains a copy of the html and custom javascritpt.
+To ease development of the visual part, the offline folder contains a copy of the html and custom javascript.
 As well as a simple graph model.

 ```bash
 $ cd offline